reshapiro/audio-fun/README.md

 <h2>down-sample</h2>
 This version writes the down-sampled files to to a parallel directory which must be provided as the second argument.
 This directory will be created if necessary.

+Normally the second directory should *not* exist, but you can append to an existing one if you like.

 <h2>down-sample-inline</h2>
 This version <em>replaces</em> the existing files with the down-sampled version!
 Use with caution!!